The 2026 OPPS and PFS Rules: A Defining Moment for CAMPS Payment Reform

 Market Implications

-If the reimbursement rate that is set is too low, healthcare systems and physicians will need to reassess their service offerings as the reimbursement may no longer allow for providers to go to where these patients reside as they have been, while manufacturers must recalibrate their market strategies, likely forcing many of them out of the chronic wound market.
-Additionally, many clinicians who continue to see wound patients may find it no longer economically possible to provide skin substitutes and other advanced therapies to these patients, resulting in either increased treatment deferrals or denials of needed care.
-What will result is an oligopoly characterized by long wait times and suboptimal frequency of care provision as many more patients and their caregivers will now have to navigate strong economic and logistical barriers to HOPD clinic-based care.
-At the same time, hospital outpatient clinics could be overwhelmed, with wait times for appointments rising beyond the typical 4-8 weeks now present in many markets.
-If a patient is poor, living in a nursing home that does not have a high enough mix of private payors to offset the losses incurred by Medicaid and Medicare payments that can often occur, they will find it very difficult to convince administration to provide regular medical transportation to the clinic which can cost several hundred dollar a day.
-The transition period with inefficient providers leaving the market will likely create massive undertreatment.
-Early adopters who are already highly efficient and use state of the art business analytics and AI for everything from scheduling to revenue cycle management and even dictation analysis are few and far between.
+What will result are product and service location oligopolies characterized by long wait times and suboptimal frequency of care provision with the cheapest products as many more patients and their caregivers will now have to navigate strong economic and logistical barriers to HOPD clinic-based care.
+At the same time, hospital outpatient clinics could be rapidly overwhelmed, with wait times for appointments rising beyond the typical 4-8 weeks now present in many markets.
+Imagine if a patient is poor, living in a nursing home that does not have a high enough mix of private payors to offset the low reimbursement incurred by Medicaid and Medicare payments: They will find it very difficult to convince administration to provide regular medical transportation to the clinic which can cost several hundred dollars a day.
+The transition period with inefficient providers leaving the market will likely create massive provider shortages as well.
+Early adapting provider groups who are already highly efficient and use state of the art business analytics and AI for everything from scheduling, charting, billing and revenue cycle are few and far between.
 Those who align with this new framework embracing these tools will gain significant competitive advantages over time, but in the interim, patients will suffer.

-Thus, the rate per square centimeter cannot go below that break-even point even temporarily, and must arguably remain above $700 a cm so that enough providers and practices can continue to care for the approximately 12 million patients with chronic wounds in an environment that does nothing to address the 60% of those under a Medicare Advantage plan which deny prior authorization or payment for the vast majority of CAMPs claims.
-Further reductions in CAMPS pricing cannot happen in an environment where human suffering does not exponentially rise until an NCD providing access for patients with all types of chronic wounds to receive CAMPs therapies is enacted.
+types of chronic wounds to receive CAMPs therapies is enacted.
 In fact, the MACs know this and avoided the NCD process with restrictive and coordinated LCDs because there are many financial ties between them and the very insurance companies who sell the Medicare Advantage plans to vulnerable patients.
 This incestuous relationship is in fact the real issue and further delay in extinguishing their efforts to restrict access to care therefor cannot be unwound from CAMPs pricing reform.
+Thus, the price reductions must be adjusted concurrently with an NCD.

 Strategic Response Framework